wentYu/DAphyloSMC/README.md

 Modifications include:
 - Activated the eSPR move in the source code and fixed a bug about it.
-- Added the NNI move.
+- Added the stNNI move.
 - Added support for feature extraction of eSPR and NNI move.

 All original copyright notices and license terms are retained.
 A copy of the original license is included in `DASMC/p4/LICENSE`.